LarabeeHQ/larabee/README.md

-# wAnalytics Core
+# Larabee Core

 # Running Docker (Sail) Locally

-The docker-compose contains all what you need to run wAnalytics on your localhost.
+The docker-compose contains all what you need to run Larabee on your localhost.
 * PHP 8.2
 * [PostgreSQL 15](https://www.postgresql.org/)
 * [Mailpit](https://github.com/axllent/mailpit) - http://localhost:8025/